melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 ---------------

-\showable{*List* all the loaded modules.
+\showable{2.7) *List* all the loaded modules.
 How many are there?
 Where did all the others come from?}{question}\endshowable

 \showable{Hint}{hint}

 Use man to find a subcommand that will list currently loaded modules.

-We are not really expecting you to be able to answer the 2nd question however if you did get it correct then *well-done*, that was very tough.
+We are not really expecting you to be able to answer the 2nd question however if you do get it correct then well-done, that was very tough.

 \endshowable